-Improvements may include sealing air leaks, adding insulation or sealing duct air leaks.
+Improvements may include sealing air leaks, especially around patio doors, adding insulation or sealing duct air leaks.
 Some of these you can do yourself, but you may prefer to hire a contractor.

 You can turn down the temperature on your water heater to 120 degrees F.

 Replace highest usage incandescent lights with ENERGY STAR CFL bulbs.
 When replacing other light bulbs and appliances look for those with the ENERGY STAR.

 Install an ENERGY STAR qualified programmable thermostat, and use it to save energy while you are away at work.

 Contact your utility and ask if they offer any programs to help lower energy bills.

 Ice dams usually occur after a heavy snowfall and several days of freezing temperatures.
 Warm air inside your home leaks into the attic and will warm the underside of the roof causing snow and ice on the roof to melt.
 The melted water will drain along the roof, under the snow, until it reaches the cold overhang.
 The overhang tends to be at the same temperature as the outdoors and the melted water will refreeze and form an ice dam and icicles.
 The ice dam can cause damage to the roof, which will result in water leaks to the inside.
 Frequently the result will be a water spot on the ceiling under the roof damage.